viamrobotics/docs/docs/components/board/customlinux.md

 ![An example configuration for a customlinux board in the Viam app Config Builder.](/components/board/customlinux-ui-config.png)

 Copy and paste the following attribute template into your board's **Attributes** box.
-Then fill in the attribute as applicable to your board, according to the table below.
+Then edit the attribute as applicable to your board, according to the table below.

 {{< tabs >}}
 {{% tab name="Attributes template" %}}